Psalmuel01/aleo-deploy/README.md

 The `leo run` command will compile the program into Aleo instructions and run it.

-Also, run same for aleonaleonaleon and exmoregroups
+Also, run the same for aleonaleonaleon and exmoregroups

-## Deploing
+## Deploying

 Run this in the terminal to deploy